Prophet-5: Production

-In 1981, Sequential Circuits released the Prophet-10, featuring 10 voices, 20 oscillators, and a double manual keyboard.
+In 1981, Sequential Circuits released the Prophet-10, featuring 10 voices, 20 oscillators, and a double keyboard.
 Like the Prophet-5 Revision 3, it uses CEM chips.
 The first Prophet-10s used an Exatron Stringy Floppy drive for saving patches and storing sequencer data.
 Sequential later moved to a Braemar tape drive, which was more reliable and could store about four times as many sequencer events.

-In 2020, Sequential released a new version, the Prophet-5 Rev4, with additional memory and features.
+In 2020, Sequential released the Prophet-5 Rev4, with additional memory and features.
 They also released a new version of the Prophet-10, with the same external design as the Prophet-5.

 Features

 Unlike its nearest competitor in the 1970s, the Yamaha CS-80, the Prophet-5 has patch memory, allowing users to store sounds rather than having to reprogram them manually.
-It has a proprietary serial interface that allows the user to play using the Prophet Remote, a sling-style keytar controller; the interface cannot connect the Prophet-5 to other devices.
+It has a proprietary serial interface that allows the user to play using the Prophet Remote, a sling-style keytar controller, but the interface cannot connect the Prophet-5 to other devices.
 Sequential produced a MIDI interface that could be retrofitted to later Prophet-5 models.
 Third-party MIDI interfaces have also been offered.

 Impact

 Before the Prophet-5, synthesizers required users to adjust cables and knobs to change sounds, with no guarantee of exactly recreating a sound.
 The Prophet-5, with its ability to save sounds to patch memory, facilitated a move from synthesizers creating unpredictable sounds to producing "a standard package of familiar sounds".
 The Prophet-5 became a market leader and industry standard.
 According to MusicRadar, the Prophet-5 "changed the world – simple as that".

 The Cars keyboardist Greg Hawkes used the Prophet-5 for the hits "Let's Go" (1979) and "Shake It Up" (1981).
 Kraftwerk used it on their 1981 "Computer World" Tour, and Phil Collins used it on his 1981 single "In the Air Tonight".
 Japan used it frequently, such as on their 1982 hit single "Ghosts".
 Michael Jackson used it extensively on Thriller (1982), and Madonna used it on Like a Virgin (1984).
 Peter Gabriel considered the Prophet-5 his "old warhorse", using it for many sounds on his 1986 album So.
+Radiohead used it on their 2000 album Kid A on songs including "Everything In Its Right Place".

 Brad Fiedel used a Prophet-10 to record the soundtrack for The Terminator (1984), and the filmmaker John Carpenter used both the Prophet-5 and Prophet-10 extensively for his soundtracks.
 The Greek composer Vangelis used the Prophet-5 and the Prophet-10, such as in the soundtrack of Blade Runner (1982).
+The Japanese composer Ryushi Sakamoto used the Prophet-5 extensively, including on his soundtrack Merry Christmas Mr. Lawrence and in his work with Yellow Magic Orchestra.

-Radiohead used it on their 2000 album Kid A, on songs including "Everything In Its Right Place".
-Other users include Tears for Fears, Thompson Twins, Thomas Dolby, Devo, Eurythmics, Soft Cell, Vince Clarke, Pet Shop Boys, Giorgio Moroder, Tony Banks, Tangerine Dream, Jean-Michel Jarre, Dr. Dre, Richard Wright of Pink Floyd, Rick Wakeman, Pendulum, BT and John Harrison.
+Other users include OMD, Tears for Fears, Thompson Twins, Thomas Dolby, Devo, Eurythmics, Soft Cell, Vince Clarke, Pet Shop Boys, Giorgio Moroder, Tony Banks, Tangerine Dream, Jean-Michel Jarre, Dr. Dre, Richard Wright of Pink Floyd, Rick Wakeman, Pendulum, BT and John Harrison.